Asia Images | Getty Images

 There is no one magic solution for every head of hair, so sometimes we have to take a few extra steps to find that perfect deep conditioner work for us.
 It’s all about striking the right amount of moisture for your unique curls and your lifestyle.
 Follow these 5 top tips to help find the perfect balance of moisture for your waves.

-Tip 1: Regular conditioner can be a deep conditioner for waves.
+1. Regular conditioner can be a deep conditioner for wavy hair

 When you’re searching for a deep conditioner for your fine waves, do not look past a product that might not actually be advertised as a deep conditioner.
 In your case, you may not need to retain as much moisture as other curl patterns and therefore, these will work just as well.

 I like using traditional conditioners to deep condition because there are more options and they can be easier to rinse out completely without having to worry about anything weighing your hair down for styling.
-One of my new favorite conditioners to use is SheaMoisture Sacha Inchi Oil Omega 3-6-9 Rescue + Repair Conditioner.
 I leave it in for about 5-10 minutes while in the shower.
 It leaves my waves light and bouncy, while still being well-moisturized.

 When you are putting your deep conditioner in, the ends of your hair need a little more love than your scalp.
 If you layer too much product near your scalp, the excessive build-up may give you trouble rinsing it out, leaving you with lifeless and stringy waves.